 Study the following document.
 Click here: Pharmacology

 Arnica is recommended by its proponents as an anti-inflammatory cream or tablet to be used after injury and before and/or after surgery.
-It has been recommended for instance, to be taken orally 3 days before removal of wisdom teeth, apparently to limit swelling and bruising.
+It’s frequently recommended to be taken orally 3 days before removal of wisdom teeth, apparently to limit swelling and bruising.

 The truth is that as a cream or ointment it will actually increase the pain and if taken orally before surgery it will increase the risk of post-operative bleeding!
-It is actually quite toxic and may cause severe side effects.
-In excess it can even have a fatal outcome!
-Users of this drug base their trust in a drug which has very few scientific, clinical studies (if at all) to prove the claimed benefits.
-Some studies are actually proving quite the opposite of the claimed benefits.
-See: WebMD Article
+It is quite toxic and may cause severe side effects.
+If used in excess it can even have a fatal outcome.
+Users of this homeopathic medication are putting their trust in a drug which has very few scientific, clinical studies (if at all) proving the claimed benefits.
+Some studies are claim quite the opposite of the listed benefits.
+See: WebMD Article.

 Pharmacology Module: Practical Project

 You may be thinking how on earth we are going to suggest an ethical and safe drug experiment for you?
-Luckily certain pharmacological agents are quite prevalent in various types of foods and beverages and the ideal one to experiment with is caffeine.
+Luckily certain pharmacological agents are quite prevalent in various types of foods and beverages.
+An ideal one to experiment with is caffeine.
 If you are a minor and your parents will permit you to have coffee, you may proceed.

 The Effects of Caffeine on the Heart and Central Nervous System

 For Future Doctors | PROJECT Mod.
 9.1